LetiziaLoparco/Software/Simulation/READ_ME.md

 ---

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Acknowledgments

 - Inspired by advanced quantum simulation techniques.
-- Special thanks to contributors and the open-source community for providing invaluable resources.
+- Special thanks to contributors and the open-source community for invaluable resources.